-Park the vehicle on a level surface, place shift lever in PARK or NEUTRAL and set the parking brake.
-Turn OFF the engine and remove keys.
+• Park the vehicle on a level surface, place shift lever in PARK or NEUTRAL and set the parking brake.
+Turn off the engine and remove keys.

-- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify all safety guards are in place. - Before servicing the spreader, wait for conveyor or spinner to stop, then lock out power. - Do not climb into or ride on spreader.
+- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify all safety guards are in place. - Before servicing the spreader, wait for conveyor and spinner to stop. - Do not climb into or ride on spreader.

 Overloading could result in an accident or damage.
-Do not exceed GVWR or GAWR ratings as found on the driver-side vehicle door cornerpost.
+Do not exceed GVWR or GAWR ratings as found on the driver-side door cornerpost of the vehicle.
 See Loading Section to determine maximum volumes of spreading material.